A survey done by Contiki found that over half of millennials would give up sex in order to travel around the world.Bustle.com

 TES: Why do you like travelling?

 Ade: I love travelling because it gives me a sense of escape; an escape from reality and sometimes to recharge and reflect on my life.
 When I’m away, I’m not fulfilling exceptions.
-I am living for myself; I am running into the sea, I am going paragliding and I am living for me and no one else.
+I am living for myself, I am running into the sea, I am going paragliding and I am living for me.
 I love travelling to try new foods and meet new people.
 Travelling teaches me about who I am as a person, the person I aspire to be and the goals I’d like to achieve for myself.

 TES: Your best travel tip/advice?